Answers to Frequently Asked Questions About ICD-10-CM

 I have Medicaid patients and my State Medicaid Program does not require me to report ICD codes in dental claims.
 What should I do?

-Complete your claims as usual, without using the diagnostic codes.
+Complete your claims as usual, without using diagnostic codes.
 Remember that state Medicaid program payers may elect to require diagnostic codes in the future, so be sure to stay current with your state Medicaid requirements.
 If you have Medicaid patients and your state Medicaid does not require you to report ICD codes in dental claims, you should make sure to check their website frequently to ensure that nothing has changed.

 How can I find out my State Medicaid organization’s requirements?